SD135642/directory-search/README.md

     -h: Displays usage information.

-### Running the Programs:

-Compile the programs using the provided compilation commands.
-Run pfind or spfind from the command line with appropriate arguments.

 ### Note:

 Both programs assume that the sort command is available in the system.
 If it is not available, spfind will not function correctly.